-The OU hosts a thriving music research culture encompassing historical, theoretical, ethnographic, social scientific and empirical approaches to musicology as well as interdisciplinary fields including music computing and musical acoustics.
-Music research is developed through high-profile individual and collaborative projects, many of which have attracted substantial grants from the Research Councils and other funding bodies.
-Several of our individual researchers are internationally renowned in their own right, but our strength in collaborative work is just as important to us.
-Researchers across several different faculties work together closely, and one of our most distinctive features is our strength in interdisciplinary research.
+The OU hosts a thriving music research culture encompassing historical, theoretical, ethnographic, social scientific and empirical approaches to musicology, as well as interdisciplinary fields including music computing and musical acoustics.
+Music research is developed through high-profile individual and collaborative projects, many of which have attracted substantial grants from research councils and other funding bodies.
+Our individual researchers are internationally renowned in their own right, but our strength in collaborative work is just as important to us.
+A number of our researchers work with colleagues in different departments and faculties, and one of our most distinctive features is our strength in interdisciplinary research.

-The Acoustics Research Group’s facilities include two anechoic chambers, a laser laboratory, an ultra high speed camera, a scanning Laser Doppler Vibrometer, professional quality microphones, as well as a wide range of measuring apparatus, recording equipment and high performance computing hardware.
+The University offers a range of services and facilities to support individual projects.
+These include the facilities of the Acoustics Research Group: two anechoic chambers, a laser laboratory, an ultra-high-speed camera, a scanning Laser Doppler Vibrometer, professional quality microphones, as well as a wide range of measuring apparatus, recording equipment and high-performance computing hardware.

 The Music Computing Research Group hosts a Music Computing Laboratory stocked with a range of music computing software, electronic musical instruments, motion trackers, pitch trackers, sensors and diverse technologies for gestural control and data capture.
-In close collaboration with the Pervasive Interaction Group we construct and evaluate new musical interfaces using a variety of multi-touch, gestural and whole body tracking systems.
-We also carry out experiments to cast light on how music works.
+In close collaboration with the Pervasive Interaction Group, the group constructs and evaluates new musical interfaces using a variety of multi-touch, gestural and whole-body tracking systems.
+It also carries out experiments to cast light on how music works.